mehmettunc55/aws/README.md

 # aws
-thid is written by mehmet
+this is written by c7132-mehmet